-I teach computational social science in a variety of capacities.
+I teach computational social science at both the undergraduate and graduate levels.
 I developed and taught a new graduate methods course, PS239T: Introduction to Computational Tools and Techniques, during Fall 2015.
 This winter I will be teaching Machine Learning for Political Science at Stanford.
 I also teach short workshops on WordPress, Drupal, Git, R, Python, computational text analysis, and basic computing for the D-Lab, DH @ Berkeley, and the Hacker Within.
 I’m a certified instructor with Software Carpentry and Data Carpentry.
 See my teaching page for information and materials.